cheminfo/spectrum-generator/README.md

 [![build status][ci-image]][ci-url]
 [![npm download][download-image]][download-url]

 Generates a spectrum from discrete peaks.
-The shape of the peaks can be customised.
+The shape of the peaks can be customized.

-In order to increase the speed a `shape` is first generated and then the peaks in the final spectrum are resulting from sampling the `shape`.
-A `shape` will therefore be generated with much more points (typically fwhm:1000).

 The shape is generated using [ml-peak-shape-generator](https://github.com/mljs/peak-shape-generator) and you may use all the corresponding [options](https://mljs.github.io/peak-shape-generator/#getshape) of getShape.